-Many of us suddenly find ourselves at home for weeks with our preschool-aged children.
+Many of us have been home now for weeks or months with our preschool-aged children.
+With summer plans disrupted, and with continued uncertainty as to when and how daycare centers and preschools will resume operations, the time at home is stretching on longer than many had anticipated.
 The Saul Zaentz Early Education Initiative at the Harvard Graduate School of Education is sharing ways to talk to your children during this time; to create structure and routine; and to continue to develop their social emotional skills.

 - Practice your own self-care when possible.
 Short breaks from the family (solo walks, a bath, or a phone call with a friend) will help you manage your own stress.

 Build and practice important social emotional skills

 - Model empathy and kindness by looking for ways to be helpers in your community.
 Offer to run errands for an elderly neighbor, make and drop off cards to a nursing home.

 - Create a kindness jar — write down all the acts of kindness you see your children doing, (e.g. helping with a chore, sharing a toy with a sibling, making a picture for a friend, etc.) Then, periodically select a paper from the jar and read it out loud with the family.

 - Create a feelings chart or use stickers or pictures to help your child communicate how they are feeling each day.
 Use books and pictures to discuss emotion words like angry, scared, and worried.

 - Create a sharing time each day at bedtime or mealtime.
 Ask a daily question: “What was the best part of your day/the worst part of your day?”
 “Name one thing that felt good today and one thing that felt hard?”
 “Name one kind thing you did today.”

 Manage fears or worries